 - The root is strong purgative and is used to treat dysentery

-- A decoction of the bark is used to treat diarrhea.
+- A decoction of the bark is used to treat diarrhoea.

 The Custard Apple Tree

-The Custard apple tree is a small tree which grows to height of about 10 to 25 feet.
-It bears round but somewhat heart shaped green to a faint yellowish green fruits on a thickened stalk.
-The pulp of the fruit is sweet tasting and aromatic with a white to pale cream pulp inside.
+The Custard apple tree is a small tree which grows to a height of about 10 to 25 feet.
+It bears round but somewhat heart-shaped green to faint yellowish-green fruit on a thickened stalk.
+The pulp of the fruit is sweet-tasting and aromatic with a white to a pale cream pulp inside.